 - Advisor for Mortar Board, the premier senior academic honorary at Northwest.
 Advisor for Pi Sigma Alpha, the Political Science Honorary.

 - Owner and guide for Cowabunga Safaris conducting safaris all over the African continent.

-Dr. Brian Hesse is an Associate Professor of Political Science at Northwest Missouri State University.
+Dr. Brian Hesse is a Professor of Political Science at Northwest Missouri State University.
 Books of his include the edited Somalia: State Collapse, Terrorism and Piracy and The United States, South Africa and Africa: Of Grand Foreign Policy Aims and Modest Means.
 Articles of his have appeared in African Studies Review, the Journal of Contemporary African Studies, The Journal of Asian and African Studies, Current History, International Journal, Journal of Asia-Pacific Affairs, and other publications.
 His article ‘Introduction: The Myth of Somalia’ has trended as the most-read article for The Journal of Contemporary African Studies.
 Research of his has been featured on National Public Radio, on the nationally-syndicated segment “The Academic Minute.”
 Since 1998, Dr. Hesse has served as a guide for, and owner of, the company Cowabunga Safaris.